exosite-garage/utility_scripts/README.md

 Python Scripts: Built/tested with Python 2.7 or will specifically call out the version in the script notes.

+We try to make these scripts / examples stand-alone but make notes if not.

+Scripts may require certain modules / libraries to be installed, and are noted as best possible.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Quick Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~